mikerst/mikethomas.design/src/work/from-zero-to-one-uk-energy.md

 Over a six month period, I worked with Piclo's innovation lead, as well as colleagues from the wider energy industry, including UK government and Ofgem, to prototype and iterate on the vision for a new B2B SaaS product, designed to enable the trading of obligations to provide service in to various UK energy markets.

 <div class="notice">
-    Quick note...it's been fed back to me that this case study may be a little on the long side.
-I'll be republishing this soon in a more snackable format. 🙏
+    Hey!
+Mike here.
+Sorry to interupt.
+It's been fed back to me that this case study may be a little on the long side, which I agree with.
+I blame my endless enthusiasm.
+I'll be republishing this in a more snackable format soon. 🙏
 </div>

 ### My role